From CampusBird Blog

 - Police, administration, admissions and registration buildings

-Parents of incoming freshman also want to familiarize themselves with their child’s new home.
+Parents of incoming freshmen also want to familiarize themselves with their child’s new home.
 You’ll score extra points right away by answering many of their common questions right from the map.

 - Parking and unloading areas